benbrastmckie/VSCodium/docs/git.md

 > **Note:** If you have not yet made changes to your configuration `settings.json` file, you can ignore this note.
 > If, however, you have already made changes to the `settings.json` file on your machine, you will want to save those before proceeding.
 > Otherwise, when you pull down your fork of this repository, you will overwrite current `settings.json` file.
-> Although this won't break anything, you will lose the changes that you have already made.
+> Although this won't break anything, you will lose the changes that you have already made (though you could always revert to the older commit).
 > If you have made changes to your `settings.json` file that you want to preserve, one easy way to avoid losing changes is to temporarily rename `settings.json` as `save.settings.json`.
 > That way, when you pull down the repository it will not replace your configuration.
 > After pulling down the configuration, you can go on to delete the `settings.json` file that you just pulled down, changing the name of `save.settings.json` back to `settings.json`.